wp-plugins/simple-history/readme.txt

 == Changelog ==

-= 0.x =
+= 0.6 =
 - Changed widget name to just "History" instead of "Simple History".
 Keep it simple.
-(Previous name implied there also was an "Advanced History" somewhere.)
+Previous name implied there also was an "Advanced History" somewhere.
 - Made the widget look a bit WordPress-ish by borrwing some of the looks from the comments widget.
 - Fix for database that didn't use UTF-8 (sorry international users!)
 - Some security fixes
+- Updated POT-file

 = 0.5 =
 - Added author to RSS